LiamHas/NYPD-Arrest-Data-Pipeline/README.md

 [Tableau Cloud Link](https://prod-useast-b.online.tableau.com/t/liamhasandjekaj895fd24ab0/views/NYPDArrestDataWorkbook/ArrestTotalsbyPerpAgeGroupforEachDayoftheWeek)

-In case the link above is not working I have also provided screehnshots of all the visualizations in the docs folder.
+In case the link above is not working, I have also provided screenshots of all the visualizations in the docs folder.

 ## Tools, Methods, Storage